 This year in physical education class, students will develop skills for worthy use of leisure times, engage in activities that are conducive to healthy living, develop socially, and contribute to their physical and mental health.
 Also, students will learn about The Five Health-Related Components and Skill-Related Components through sports.

 Art is everywhere in Ms. V.W.’s class!
 While there is always an emphasis on self-expression, students will also create works of art based on art movements, famous artists, and other elements from art history.
 They will learn the elements and principles of art to prepare them for middle and high school, through printmaking, sculpture, painting, and drawing.

 Elementary students are now learning to say questions and answer in Spanish using the vocabulary of the unit.
 This quarter the 8th graders built a house and practiced the close reading using the information about Hispanic Culture.
 Sixth graders wrote conversations in Spanish using the vocabulary of the unit we talked about tu país y nuestros vecinos y las familias and incorporated Hispanic information to learn to write in Spanish.

 Students will experience both instrumental and vocal music this year!
 We are excited to partner with Baltimore Symphony Orchestra's OrchKids to bring instruments into Mt Royal.
 We look forward to incredible performances soon!

-This is our first year with Coding at Mt.
-Royal and we have partnered with local organization, Code in the Schools to bring elementary and middle-school computer coding classes.
+This is our second year with Coding at Mount Royal and we have partnered with local organization, Code in the Schools to bring elementary and middle-school computer coding classes.
 These project-based enrichment classes expose youth to a wide range of CS concepts early.